22 - 25 October 2026

 Saturday 25 October, Guildhall, 8.00pm

-Always a fan favourite, and a sell-out show in 2024, the Oak Tree of Derry International Competition is the jewel in the crown for the City of Derry International Choir Festival.
+Always a fan favourite, the Oak Tree of Derry International Competition is the jewel in the crown for the City of Derry International Choir Festival.

-Witness the pinnacle of global choral artistry as choirs from across the world compete for the coveted Oak Tree of Derry Trophy, the Festival’s top international prize.
-Held in the iconic Guildhall, this thrilling contest brings together diverse voices, cultures, and musical traditions in a dazzling showcase of choral talent.
+We witnessed the pinnacle of global choral artistry as choirs from across the world competed for the coveted Oak Tree of Derry Trophy, the Festival’s top international prize.
+Held in the iconic Guildhall, this thrilling contest brougth together diverse voices, cultures, and musical traditions in a dazzling showcase of choral talent.

 Since the Festival’s inception in 2013, the competition has become a major draw for world-class choirs, with previous winners hailing from Ireland, Slovenia, Indonesia, Estonia, Wales, and Latvia.
-An international panel of adjudicators will evaluate performances that push artistic boundaries and celebrate choral excellence.
+An international panel of adjudicators evaluated performances that push artistic boundaries and celebrated choral excellence.

 Closing Gala Concert and Awards